jgm/pandoc/man/man1/markdown2pdf.1.md

 -V KEY=VAL, \--variable=*KEY:VAL*
 :   Set the template variable KEY to the value VAL when rendering the
     document in standalone mode.
-This is only useful when the `--template` option is used to specify a custom template, since pandoc automatically sets the variables used in the default templates.
+Use this to set the font size when using the default LaTeX template: `-V fontsize=12pt`.

 -H *FILE*, \--include-in-header=*FILE*
 :   Include (LaTeX) contents of *FILE* at the end of the header.
 Implies